tmm1/rbtrace/README.md

 ## todo

+* correct irb implementation so it establishes a dedicated channel
 * add triggers to start tracing slow methods only inside another method
 * add watch expressions to fire tracers only when an expression is true
 * add special expressions for method args (_arg0_, _arguments_)